Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Explicit rejection of reserved or misleading BIP68 encodings.
 - Clear mainnet/testnet mismatch diagnostics before ownership discovery.
 - Policy-specific authorization review immediately before transaction signing.
+- Sentence-case, progressive policy review that explains who can spend, when each path becomes available, the exact lock value, and which key is Passport's.
+- Stable wallet-policy headers with the full user-supplied wallet name rendered in wrapping page content instead of a scrolling, easily clipped title.
+- Post-registration actions for address verification, policy backup, signer labels, and opt-in technical details.
+- Coordinator-oriented PSBT errors with raw parser diagnostics on a second page.
+- Explicit post-signing handoff instructions that distinguish Passport adding a signature from the wallet coordinator finalizing and broadcasting.
 - Migration-safe loading of policy records created before signer names existed.

 ## Security invariants